What is Forest Therapy?

 Certified in forest therapy through The Forest Therapy School, Diane Simmons is pleased to announce a new program for the Cypress/Tomball/Spring area whereby she will bring nature connection to people who are homebound, infirm, or otherwise unable to participate in an outdoor forest walk.
 She will do this through a variety of sensory experiences and interactive discussion.

-To schedule an indoor or outdoor forest therapy session, please contact Diane at 281-757-7811, or email her at walkwiththetrees@gmail.com
+To schedule an indoor or outdoor forest therapy session, please email walkwiththetrees@gmail.com